jkahanec/VRisingServerCDK/README.md

 3. Run the Quick Setup for Systems Manager

 # TODO List:
-1. ~~Get SSM agent working (used to conenct to the instance for debugging issues throughout the rest of the steps)~~
-2. Put V rising Server in S3 so the ec2 instance can pull it from there
-3. Write PowerShell script to pull the server software(Zip file of the server downloaded from steam?) and start the server
-4. Probably fix security group errors/issues from connecting over the internet.
-(I did nothing except put the instance in a public subnet)
+1. Create a backup for the instance drive to s3
+2. write save script. for now: `Write-S3Object -BucketName v-rising-server-cdk-zip -Key 'AutoSave_xx.zip' -File .\AutoSave_xx.zip`
-5. Update the UserData to run the game server script on every start/stop (so I can start the instance whenever I want to save money, and all i have to do is start it to make it playable)
+3. Update the UserData to run the game server script on every start/stop (so I can start the instance whenever I want to save money, and all i have to do is start it to make it playable)
-6. Script for starting/stoping the instance.
+4. Script for starting/stoping the instance.
 Ideally works for any instance ID (or references the instance in some other static way)

 ### Nice to haves
 1. Easier trigger mechanism for restarting the instance/running the script.
 Ideally i dont have to log into the console and start the instance; something from my phone would be better.